 Active: The archers loosed their arrows.

-If you’re still having difficulty—and trust me, I’ve been there—a good way to learn is by using tools that will point out each passive sentence in your writing and suggest fixes.
+If you’re still having difficulty—and trust me, I’ve been there—a good way to learn is by using a free passive voice checker tool online that will point out each passive sentence in your writing and suggest fixes.

-The free tool Hemingway also detects and highlights passive voice.
-Seeing where you’ve gone wrong can help you identify what to look out for, so you can then focus your efforts on fixing it by moving subject position and the like.
+Another passive voice checker tool Hemingway also detects and highlights passive voice.
+Seeing where you’ve gone wrong can help you identify what to look out for, so you can then focus your efforts on fixing it by moving the subject position and the like.